Bahar Zendagi

 List any interesting or unusual jobs you may have had.

-In my early youth, I sold The New York Times newspapers and decorated outdoor yards for weddings for a short period of time to support my personal research on mental health and its effects on sleep.
-These experiences taught me discipline, perseverance, communication, creativity, teamwork, and attention to detail.
+One of the most interesting jobs I had in my early youth, one that fills me with pride and confidence, was selling newspapers and decorating outdoor yards for weddings for a short period of time to support my personal research on mental health and its effects on sleep.
+These moments shaped me, giving me discipline, perseverance, communication, creativity, teamwork, and attention to detail.

 List any volunteering you have done.